 Sign Disabled Person Placard Forms: Full

-Nurse practitioners are authorized to sign disabled person placard forms.
+Nurse practitioners can sign disabled person placard forms.

 - According to the AANP, “NPs know the challenges and frustrations of bureaucratic paperwork delays.
 Recognizing NP signatures on forms reduces costs and promotes efficient, timely care, and patient choice.”